zsiki/GeoEasy/doc/reference_guide.rst

 (red is the default) in the coordinate list and in the graphic window.

 Preliminay coordinates and orientations are calculated in an iteration.
-You may get a message about points which horizontal coordinates or elevation cannot be calculated for.
+You may get a message about points which horizontal coordinates or elevations cannot be calculated for.

 Recalculate preliminary coordinates